-How much do you put up with in relationship?
+Relationship After Baby – How much do you put up with in relationship?

 Why do women often place their own needs last?

 Many women in their 30s get drawn into the media hype surrounding age and babies and end up believing they must meet someone before it’s too late to conceive.
-Others interpret failed relationships as a reflection of being unworthy or unloveable.
+Others interpret failed relationships as a reflection of being unworthy or unlovable.
 In both instances, when such women meet a potential partner, they put up with much more than they normally would, out of fear the relationship might end.

-What is acceptable compromise in a relationship?
+What is acceptable compromise in a relationship after baby?

 Starting on the right foot

 At the heart of every relationship there must be a strong foundation.
 Therefore, at the beginning of any new relationship you must be clear on your values and speak up when behaviours make you feel uncomfortable.
-In all relationships, it’s imperative to inform others of how you want to be treated.
+In all relationships (especially a relationship after baby) it’s imperative to inform others of how you want to be treated.
 For instance: